General and Systemic Pathology (DDS 6253)

 - Study a variety of diseases that have manifestations in or around the oral cavity.
 Many diseases, such as squamous cell carcinoma, have symptoms and signs in the oral cavity.
 Often, a patient’s dentist is the first person to identify these important lesions.

 - Learn about systemic diseases that may impact the health of your patients.
 As a dentist, you will encounter many patients with diseases other than those that you are directly treating.
 A knowledge of the medical implications of these diseases will help you safely manage your patients – and will deepen your understanding of your patients as a whole.

 The Course Director is Kristine Krafts, M.D.
 Please feel free to contact me with any questions you have regarding the course.
 You can come find me before or after class in our lecture room, or email me (email@example.com), call (626-7996), or stop by my office (16-206 Moos).

 The textbook used in this course is Kumar V, et al (eds): Robbins Basic Pathology, 9th ed., Philadelphia, WB Saunders.
 You should use the textbook however it benefits you in order to supplement and reinforce the content you receive in lectures.

 Seems like everyone likes reviews – so we have quite a few.
-Each exam and quiz is preceded by a review session.
 Often we’ll go through a review PowerPoint (these are posted on the lectures page).
 Sometimes we might do something more fun, though.